BettercareHealth/bettercare/infection-prevention-and-control/test-8.md

 	1. A 65-year-old hypertensive male with acute heart attack in the ICU
 	1. A 28-year-old healthcare worker assigned to the TB ward wearing proper protection.
 4. Which of the following TB patients is the most infectious?
-	1. A well college student found to have a suspicious TB infiltrates on a chest X-ray
+	1. A well college student found to have suspicious TB infiltrates on a chest X-ray
 	1. A lady with TB of the spine
 	1. A boy with TB of the lymph nodes in his neck (draining fluid containing TB bacilli)
 	1. An elderly man coughing profusely (with a lung cavity from TB) who is not yet on treatment.